uswds/uswds-site/pages/documentation/migration-V3.md

 ### 1. Check your current USWDS code and settings versions

 {:.border-top-2px.border-base-lighter.padding-top-1}
 USWDS 3.0 uses the same styles and markup as USWDS 2.13.3 — and, with one exception, the same settings.
-This means that if you're currently using USWDS 2.13.3, there's no styles and markup to update.
+This means that if you're currently using USWDS 2.13.3, there are no styles or markup to update.
 But if you're using a version older than 2.13.3, migrating to USWDS 3.0 may mean updating some of your markup and settings.

-So, before migrating, check the versions of both your existing USWDS code and its settings (since code and settings may be different).

-Check your project's current `package.json` file and your project's `_uswds-theme` files.
+Your markup and settings might be on different versions, so before migrating, check the USWDS version in your project's current `package.json` file and your project's `_uswds-theme` files.

-Your `package.json` file will display the version of USWDS in a line like `"uswds": "^2.12.2"`.
+Your `package.json` file will display the version of USWDS in a line like this:

-Your theme files will have a version number at the top, under the image of the American flag.
-Note these versions so we can make the proper updates in [Step 4: Integrate any recent USWDS changes](#4-integrate-any-recent-uswds-changes), below.

 ```json
 /* package.json */